Operations Director/Senior Cameraman

 MARITAL STATUS: MARRIED

 Simon graduated from Aberdeen University with a BSc (Hons.) degree in Marine Zoology.
 He was a leading figure in the first scientific research expedition to Pulau Layang Layang, Malaysia in the South China Sea.
-Having worked with the Sea Mammal Research Unit and British Antarctic Survey in the UK, he returned to Malaysia in 1997 to survey the entire coast and coral reefs of Sabah as well as run a turtle research programme.
+Having worked with the Sea Mammal Research Unit and British Antarctic Survey in the UK, he returned to Malaysia in 1997 to survey the entire coast and coral reefs of Sabah as well as run an award winning turtle research programme.

 Over the years Simon has faced many unique and incredible situations whilst filming – wild saltwater crocodiles, bull Stellar & Californian Sea Lions, killer whales, predatory Humboldt Squid in the Sea of Cortez, South Africa’s incredible “Sardine Run”, great white sharks, feeding tiger sharks, giant octopus, six gilled sharks, humpback whales, wild dugongs & manatees, deep water wrecks and some of the worlds remotest sea mounts have all been covered.
 Simon’s dream is to re-trace his ancestor’s discovery of Enderby Land in Antarctica and compare their lives as old school whalers to his life as a modern day marine biologist/underwater cameraman.